Skip to main content

 Heading IMU2 (Head_imu2)

-Head_imu2 is the heading of the body of the vehicle generated by the Kalman filter utilizing alignment algorithms and using GNSS and Inertial data.
+Head_imu2 is the heading of the body of the vehicle generated by the Kalman filter utilizing alignment algorithms with GNSS and Inertial data.

 Kalman Filter Channels